Recognizing and Responding to Signs of Distress in Students

 Responding to Suicide

-If you have ANY concern that a student might be considering suicide, you should ask him/her directly about your concerns.
+If you have ANY concern that a student might be considering suicide, you should ask them directly about your concerns.
 Here are some ways you can ask:

-–Do things ever get so bad that you have thoughts about hurting or killing yourself?
+–Do things ever get so bad that you have thoughts of wanting to die?